-Broccoli isn’t one of those vegetables that everyone loves, but combine it with a few ingredients (like cheese!), bake it in the oven and make it look like something store-bought; now those picky eaters are singing a different tune.
+Broccoli isn’t one of those vegetables that everyone loves, but combine it with a few ingredients (like cheese!), bake it in the oven and make it look like something store-bought; now those picky eaters are interested.

 If this is your first time making any type of vegetable fritter or veggie cake, check out my how to make veggie cakes post.
 In that post, I walk you through the entire process, from start to finish.

-Once the mixture is uniform, it’s time to make the cakes.
-I always use a scoop to make my veggie cakes, so they are all the same size.
+- Once the mixture is uniform, it’s time to make the cakes.
+I always use a scoop to make them, so they are all the same size.

-Line a rimmed baking sheet with parchment paper.
+- Line a rimmed baking sheet with parchment paper.
 Coat the paper with cooking spray – this will help them crisp in the oven.
-Set the ring mold on the parchment paper to make your cakes.
+Set the ring mold on the parchment paper to form your cakes.

-Drop a portion of broccoli cake mixture into the ring mold and press it down to flatten.
-Then, slide them into the oven.
-That’s it!
+- Drop a portion of the mixture into the ring mold and press it down to flatten.
+Then, slide them into the oven and bake.

-I used a 3 inch ring mold to form my broccoli cakes so they would be uniform in shape and size.
+I used a 3 inch ring mold to form my patties so they would be uniform in shape and size.
 You can absolutely freeform yours, if you prefer.
 Pack them with your hands, like you are making a meatball, then flatten them into a disk.

 Because they are baked in the oven, I wanted them to be the same size and shape so they would bake evenly.
 If some are bigger than others, they won’t all cook in the same amount of time.
 Another plus for using a scoop and a ring mold.
 No guessing.